mitushijain18/CodeAlpha_C_plus_plus_Programming_Task/README.md

-# CodeAlpha_C-_Programming_Task
+# CodeAlpha_C++_Programming_Task
-# C Programming Tasks
+# C++ Programming Tasks

 ## Project Overview

-This repository contains the projects and programming tasks completed as part of the CodeAlpha C Programming Internship.
-The projects focus on developing strong programming fundamentals, problem-solving skills, and implementing various applications using the C programming language.
+This repository contains the projects and programming tasks completed as part of the CodeAlpha C++ Programming Internship.
+The tasks focus on developing programming fundamentals, object-oriented programming concepts, and problem-solving skills using the C++ programming language.

-The main objective of these tasks is to understand core programming concepts, develop logical thinking, and create efficient C-based solutions for different problems.
+The main objective of this internship task is to understand C++ concepts and apply them to develop efficient and practical applications.

-## About C Programming
+## About C++ Programming

-C is a powerful procedural programming language widely used for system programming, embedded systems, application development, and learning fundamental programming concepts.
+C++ is a powerful general-purpose programming language that supports procedural, object-oriented, and generic programming approaches.

-C provides direct memory access, efficient execution, and strong control over system resources, making it an important language for software development.
+It is widely used in software development, game development, competitive programming, system applications, and high-performance computing due to its efficiency and flexibility.

-## Internship Objectives
+## Project Objectives

-The main objectives of this internship are:
+The main objectives of this project are:

-- Learn C programming fundamentals
+- Learn C++ programming fundamentals
-- Understand procedural programming concepts
+- Understand Object-Oriented Programming concepts
-- Develop logical problem-solving skills
+- Develop logical and problem-solving skills
-- Implement algorithms using C
+- Implement algorithms using C++
 - Create efficient console-based applications

 ## Technologies Used

-- C Programming Language
+- C++ Programming Language
-- GCC Compiler
+- C++ Compiler (G++, GCC)
-- Code::Blocks / VS Code / Turbo C
+- VS Code / Code::Blocks / Visual Studio
 - Git & GitHub

 ## Concepts Covered